Improving trial generalizability using observational studies: Basic Setup

 \subsection{Notation: causal effect and two data sources}

-We let $X$ be the $p$-dimensional vector of covariates; let $A$ be the treatment assignment with two levels $\{0,1\}$, where $0$ and $1$ are the labels for control and active treatments, respectively; and let $Y$ be the outcome of interest, which can be either continuous or binary.
-We use the potential outcomes framework \citep{splawa1990application,rubin1974estimating} to formulate the causal problem.
-Under the Stable Unit Treatment Value Assumption \citep{rubin1980comment}, for each level of treatment $a$, we assume that each subject in the target population has a potential outcome $Y(a)$, representing the outcome had the subject, possibly counterfactual, been given treatment $a$.
-The conditional average treatment effect (CATE) is defined as $\tau(X)=E\{Y(1)-Y(0)\mid X\}$.
-We are interested in estimating the population ATE $\tau_{0}=E\{\tau(X)\}$, where the expectation is taken with respect to the target population.
-If the outcome is binary, the ATE is referred to as the average causal risk difference $\tau_{0}=P\{Y(1)=1\}-P\{Y(0)=1\}$.
+Let $X$ be the $p$-dimensional vector of covariates, $A$ be the binary treatment $\{0,1\}$, and $Y$ be the outcome of interest.
+We use the potential outcomes framework to formulate the causal problem.
+We assume that each subject has a potential outcome $Y(a), a \in \{0,1\}$, representing the outcome had the subject been given the treatment $a$.
+The conditional average treatment effect (CATE) is $\tau(X)=E\{Y(1)-Y(0)\mid X\}$.
+We are interested in estimating the population ATE $\tau_{0}=E\{\tau(X)\}$, where the expectation is taken with respect to the distribution of the target population.